dsackr/incident-free-days/README.md

 ### Via the Configuration tab
 1. Open the app and go to **Configuration**.
 2. Enter your `INCIDENT_IO_API_TOKEN` and optional base URL override.
 Tokens are stored locally in `sync_config.json` and are never displayed back in the UI.
+3. Map incident.io fields (incident number, timestamps, severity, duration, products/services) to the columns the calendar expects.
+Comma-separated values are checked in order.
-3. Pick a sync cadence (once an hour, once a day [default], or once a week) and optionally set a start/end date window.
+4. Pick a sync cadence (once an hour, once a day [default], or once a week) and optionally set a start/end date window.
-4. Click **Dry run mapping** to preview the first 10 normalized payloads and verify pillars/severities.
+5. Click **Dry run mapping** to preview the first 10 normalized payloads and verify pillars/severities.
-5. Click **Import incidents** to pull all incidents in the selected window into `incidents.json`/`others.json`.
+6. Click **Import incidents** to pull all incidents in the selected window into `incidents.json`/`others.json`.

 ### Via the CLI or API
 1. Export your incident.io API token to the environment: